David A. Siegel: Political activities

 Siegel supported George W. Bush during the 2000 presidential election.
 In a 2012 interview with Bloomberg Businessweek, he described efforts to influence employee voting preferences, including distributing negative articles about Al Gore with paychecks, conducting internal surveys, and organizing voter outreach calls in favor of Bush.
 He later claimed that approximately 1,000 employees voted who otherwise would not have.

 During the 2012 United States elections, Siegel attracted public attention after sending an email to his employees suggesting that a victory for Barack Obama could lead to layoffs or changes in company operations.
 The email was widely circulated and sparked media criticism.
 Despite the warning, Siegel later stated that 2012 and subsequent years were financially successful for the company.
 In 2015, he announced a wage increase to a $10 per hour minimum for Westgate employees.

 Philanthropy

-Following the death of his stepdaughter Victoria in 2015 due to a drug overdose, Siegel and his wife established the Victoria’s Voice Foundation, aimed at raising awareness around opioid abuse and supporting prevention efforts nationwide.
+Following the death of his daughter Victoria in 2015 due to a drug overdose, Siegel and his wife established the Victoria’s Voice Foundation, aimed at raising awareness around opioid abuse and supporting prevention efforts nationwide.
 The foundation advocates for youth drug education, increased access to naloxone, and legislative reform.

 One of the foundation’s key initiatives, "Victoria’s Law," was passed in Florida to designate June 6 as "Revive Awareness Day" and promote overdose education and prevention measures statewide.